21dotco/two1-python/docs/source/two1.lib.bitcoin.rst

   Input verified?
 True

-While this transaction could not be submitted to the Bitcoin network (since the UTXO we referenced doesn't exist), we were able to create a single input/single output transaction, sign the input and verify it and serialize the entire transaction into a form that could be submitted.
+While this transaction could not be submitted to the Bitcoin network (since the UTXO we referenced doesn't exist), we were able to create a single input/single output transaction, sign the input, verify it, and serialize the entire transaction into a form that could be submitted.